 While silver can pose a problem if it’s ingested in high quantities, Ranville told The Daily Beast that the health risk to humans from silver-infused fabric is negligible.
 “Most studies suggest human health risks are small,” he said.
 He did note, however, that no studies have looked at the risks of long-term exposure.

-And while the silver-laden sheets might not be harmful to humans, the trace amounts of silver dislodged by washing them could leak into the water supply in a harmful way, Ranville added.
+And while the silver-laden fabrics might not be harmful to humans, the trace amounts of silver dislodged by washing them could leak into the water supply in a harmful way, Ranville added.
 But he noted that these concerns are largely speculative at the moment—so the average consumer shouldn’t lose much sleep.
 So, even if the appeal of the fabric is less bacteria buildup and no bad smell, you should still clean your sheets and leggings in regular intervals.

 There’s still a lot to be learned about what silver can do for a consumer (and if the price tag and marketing live up to the product), but we do know that there is evidence that it does help with keeping bacteria at bay somewhat.
 It’s not the answer to an acne-free face or blissfully scent-less gym socks, but more and more innovation is being made to help consumers experience products in a healthier way, and that’s always a good thing.